Bicycle Accidents with Adverse Collision Reports

 View this light-hearted but insightful video describing some of the reasons for driver bias against bicyclists:Stockton Bicycle Accident Lawyers

 Hello, my name is Ed Smith, and I'm a Stockton Bicycle Accident Lawyer.
 No matter how hard police officers try to "get it right" when they're investigating bicycle accidents and other traffic collisions, factors like lesser familiarity and training with bicycle accidents and sometimes inherent unconscious bias can lead to collision reports that are adverse and incorrect about bicyclist liability.
-If you or a loved one has been seriously injured in a bicycle accident – especially one where you feel a negative police report may not accurately or completely describe how the incident occurred – please contact us for free and friendly advice at (916) 921-6400 or (800) 404-5400, or reach out to us via our online contact form.
+If you or a loved one has been seriously injured in a bicycle accident – especially one where you feel an adverse police report may not wholly or accurately describe how the incident occurred – please contact us for free and friendly advice at (916) 921-6400 or (800) 404-5400, or reach out to us via our online contact form.